clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

 Minimum installation requirements
 *********************************

-To fulfill minimum installation requirements, complete :guilabel:`Required options`.
-All other menu items are optional.
+To fulfill minimum installation requirements, complete the :guilabel:`Required options`. :guilabel:`Advanced options` are optional.
+Additional user help is described below.

 .. note::

-   * In the Main menu, the :kbd:`Install` button is highlighted **only after** you complete :ref:`required-options-installation`.
+   * The :kbd:`Install` button is only highlighted **after** you complete the :ref:`required-options-installation`, and after you enter all required values in submenus of :ref:`required-options-installation` and :ref:`advanced-options-installation`.

-   * You must choose whether or not to participate in :ref:`telemetrics` before you can :ref:`finish-cl-installation`.
+   * You must choose whether or not to participate in :ref:`telemetrics` before you can finish installation.

    * You may wish to :ref:`test-network-settings` before you :ref:`configure-network-interfaces`.
-Assure that a ``Success`` message is received.
+Assure that a ``Success`` message is received before installation.

-Main menu
+Main Menu
 *********

-In the |CL| Installer main menu, two tabs appear:
+In the |CL| Installer Main Menu, two tabs appear:
 :guilabel:`[R] Required options` and :guilabel:`[A] Advanced options`.
 Navigate between tabs using the arrow keys or these shortcut keys: